carolinefve/braccio/README.md

 2. Open the file in Arduino IDE
 3. Select your Arduino board: `Tools > Board > [Your Arduino Model]`
 4. Select the correct COM port: `Tools > Port > [Your Port]`
-5. Verify the code by clicking the checkmark icon
-6. Upload the code to Arduino by clicking the arrow icon

 ### How to Use
 1. Power on the Braccio arm and ensure all connections are secure